pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/gi_01_manage_users/guide.en-gb.md

 In addition to the AI Training role, we strongly recommend adding the **ObjectStore Operator** role to your AI users.
 This role provides read/write access to the **OVHcloud Object Storage**, which is a persistent storage solution to store your [data](/pages/public_cloud/ai_machine_learning/gi_02_concepts_data) that is incorporated into our AI Solutions.
 This way, you can access your data within the **AI Solutions**.

 To apply these roles, log in to the [OVHcloud Control Panel](/links/manager), and navigate to the `Public Cloud`{.action} section, in the horizontal menu at the top of the website.
 Select the Public Cloud project you want to use.
-Then, click on the `Project Management`{.action} category in the left-hand vertical menu to access the `Users & Roles`{.action} section.
+Then, click on the `Project Management`{.action} category in the left-hand vertical menu to access the `Users & Roles`{.action} section:

 ![image](images/03_users_menu.png){.thumbnail}